-Our carbon farm is taking shape - a demonstration of larger-scale food production in an eco-friendly way.
+Our Jubilee Carbon Farm is taking shape - a demonstration of larger-scale food production in an carbon-sequestering, eco-friendly way.
 Read all about it!

 Local campaigns to promote alternative transportation, climate change mitigation and the greening of the city via food forests, school gardens and other eco-friendly programs.

-We offer energy audits for congregations and other institutions as a way to save money and reduce climate change impacts.
+We offer energy audits for congregations and other institutions to save money nd reduce climate change impacts.

 A completely renovated house on site welcomes people in transition, as well as interns and longer-term community members.